nandinikolluru/PS-Campus-Lightning-/README.md

 # PS-Campus-Lightning-

-The Project deals with operating the bulbs or lights wirless
+The Project deals with operating the bulbs or lights wireless